ReedRawlings/ObsidianRepo/Identity/The Sale You Have to Close.md

 > If someone tried to sell me this version of me, would I buy it?

-You’ve got to sell yourself on your vision — every damn day.
+You’ve got to sell yourself on your vision — every day.